kevinmoore444/PeaksOfMyLife/README.md

 ## Features
 Register to create your own personal profile.
 Log the details and upload a summit picture for each mountain which you have summited in life.
-All this data will be aggregated and displayed on your home page every time you log in.
+All this data will be saved and displayed on your home page every time you log in.

 <img width="1236" alt="Screenshot 2023-05-05 at 3 52 39 PM" src="https://user-images.githubusercontent.com/116651957/236582336-083d63bb-b3ac-4641-b49e-3cfd587f5760.png">